dimitra4/RRML-site/README.md

 # RRML

-The RRML acronym stands for **RESTful Resource Mapping Language**.
+The RRML dk acronym stands for **RESTful Resource Mapping Language**.
 This project is dedicated to explain the process of creating the documentation-focused site with [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/)

 <div align="center">
   <img src="docs/assets/images/rrms_logo.png" alt="RRMS Logo" width="600">